danog/MadelineProto/docs/TD_docs/methods/setProfilePhoto.md

 ---
 title: setProfilePhoto
 description: Uploads new profile photo for logged in user.
-Photo will not change until change will be synchronized with the server.
-Photo will not be changed if application is killed before it can send request to the server.
 If something changes, updateUser will be sent
 ---
 ## Method: setProfilePhoto
 [Back to methods index](index.md)